Tackling the Background Bias in Sparse Object Detection via Cropped Windows: Conclusion

 We introduced a simple technique to improve the capabilities of object detectors on sparse recordings by tackling background bias.
 Furthermore, the method allows the utilization of higher resolutions during training.
 This enabled us to improve the performance of a VisDrone challenge participant by nearly 20\%.

 Besides a validation on three different data sets, we could justify the improvement with an analysis of the improvement cause.

 This method is easy to implement into an existing object detection pipeline and can improve the performance in addition to other state-of-the-art approaches.
-In this context, we also showed that the classification is still not easy for the object detector.
-Further research into enhancement of the classification of object detectors in remote sensing tasks seems to be promising.
+By showing this low-hanging improvement, we want to increase the awareness for the background bias in remote sensing recordings.